elkar-ai/elkar-a2a/README.md

 [Website](https://elkar.co) &nbsp;&nbsp;&nbsp; [💬 Discord](https://discord.gg/f5Znhcvm) &nbsp;&nbsp;&nbsp; [Open Issues](https://github.com/elkar-ai/elkar/issues) &nbsp;&nbsp;&nbsp; [Open PRs](https://github.com/elkar-ai/elkar/pulls)

 ## ✨ What is Elkar?

-Elkar helps developers build collaborative, autonomous multi-agent systems without the complexity of managing infrastructure.
+Elkar empowers developers to build and manage collaborative, autonomous multi-agent systems effortlessly.
+By handling the underlying infrastructure with its robust Rust backend and offering a managed service option, Elkar lets you focus on agent logic, not operational overhead.

 Elkar provides:
-- 🐍 A Python package to build and connect AI agents using the A2A protocol.
+- 🚀 **Simplified Agent Development**: A Python SDK for easy A2A protocol integration.
-- 🖥️ A web-based UI to manage tasks, view history, and debug agent interactions (see in [a2a-client](https://github.com/elkar-ai/elkar/tree/main/a2a-client)).
+- 📊 **Comprehensive Task Management**: A web UI to monitor, manage tasks, view history, and gain insights.
+- 🛠️ **Powerful Debugging Tools**: An integrated A2A debugger to inspect interactions and accelerate troubleshooting.
+- ☁️ **Flexible Deployment**: Options for self-hosting or using our managed service.
+- ⚙️ **High-Performance Backend**: Built with Rust for reliability and speed.

 Forget about infrastructure concerns—Elkar handles the complexity so your agents can focus on what matters: working together.

-Whether you’re debugging agent behaviors or streaming tasks — Elkar makes it easy.
+Whether you're debugging agent behaviors or streaming tasks — Elkar makes it easy.

 ## 🔧 What can you do with Elkar?
-Make your agents work together — even outside your org.
+Unlock seamless collaboration between your AI agents, whether they're in-house or external:
 Use it to:
-- **Track and manage long-running tasks** (sync or async)
+- **Effortlessly track and manage** long-running tasks, with robust support for asynchronous operations.
-- **Debug agent tasks** with full visibility on task history and artifacts
+- **Deeply debug agent tasks and A2A server interactions** with full visibility on task history, artifacts, and server communications.
 - **Stream tasks** between agents in real-time
 - **Browse and manage task history** for observability and debugging
 - **Collaborate** across teams, tech stacks and organizations